-Planning to breast-feed more than one baby?
-Here's help breast-feeding twins or other multiples, from getting positioned and ensuring an adequate milk supply to combining breast-feeding and formula-feeding.By Mayo Clinic Staff
+Planning to breast-feed twins?
+Here's help — from getting positioned and ensuring you have enough milk to combining breast-feeding and formula-feeding.By Mayo Clinic Staff

 If you've decided to breast-feed your multiples, congratulations!
 Breast-feeding will provide many benefits for you and your babies.
 Still, breast-feeding more than one baby can be challenging.
 Understand how to get started and where to turn for support.

 Breast milk contains the right balance of nutrients for your babies, and the antibodies in breast milk will boost your babies' immune systems.
 Breast-fed babies have a lower risk of asthma, allergies, ear infections and other illnesses.